Cape Palliser

 Cape Palliser is a promontory on the southern coast of New Zealand's North Island and is the southernmost point of the North Island; it is in fact considerably farther south than Nelson or Blenheim in the South Island.

-It is located at the eastern end of Palliser Bay, 50 kilometres southeast of Wellington - 100 kilometres by road.
+It is located at the eastern end of Palliser Bay in the Wairarapa region, 50 kilometres southeast of Wellington – 100 kilometres by road.

-A small settlement - Ngawi - is situated near Cape Palliser, where the main income comes from crayfish (southern rock lobster) fishing.
+A small settlement, Ngawi, is situated near Cape Palliser, where the main income comes from crayfish (southern rock lobster) fishing.
 Fishing boats are pushed into the sea on their trailers by bulldozers.